 PCB Board Holes

 A minimum of 2 through holes are required in the board.
-The hole diameter must be .125 in.(3.175mm).
-We strongly recommend the use of plated holes to prevent excessive wear.
+The hole diameter must be 2.500mm or 3.175mm, depending

 Please visit Spring Selection page.

 - Gently place the heat sink on the chip,

 while aligning the pins with the board holes.

 - Place one hand on top of the heat sink to prevent